ranjithrajv/overpasss-ai/docs/tutorial-web.md

 ```
 Find all restaurants in London
 ```
+> **💡 Helper:** Notice how the query auto-generates after you stop typing for a moment.

 **Step 3:** Select format
 - Choose **GeoJSON** from the dropdown

+> **💡 Helper:** GeoJSON is perfect if you plan to visualize the results on a map later.

 **Step 4:** Review generated query
 - Check the query details showing `amenity=restaurant` and search area `London`

+> **💡 Helper:** Verify that the tool correctly identified "restaurants" → `amenity=restaurant` and "London" as the search area.

 **Step 5:** Execute the query
 - Click **"▶️ Execute Query"**
 - Wait for results (may take 10-30 seconds)

+> **💡 Helper:** London has many restaurants, so this query might return 1000+ results and take up to 60 seconds.

 **Step 6:** Analyze results
 - View the element preview table
 - Expand the raw JSON response to see all data

+> **💡 Helper:** The preview shows only 5 elements.
+Download the full JSON to see all results.

 **Step 7:** Configure AI (optional)
 - Select **"OpenAI GPT"** in the sidebar
 - Enter your API key

+> **💡 Helper:** Skip this if you don't have an API key - the Basic Summary works great too!

 **Step 8:** Generate summary
 - Click **"Generate AI Summary"**
 - Review the AI-generated insights

+> **💡 Helper:** The AI might identify patterns like "Most restaurants are concentrated in the city center" or "Italian cuisine is most common".

 **Step 9:** Download everything
 - Download the query
 - Download the JSON response
 - Download the AI summary

+> **💡 Helper:** Now you have everything saved locally for further analysis, reporting, or mapping!

 ---